Q: What is the American Legislative Exchange Council?

 Q: What does ALEC do and on what issues?

 A: ALEC is a think-tank for state-based public policy issues and potential solutions.
 It publishes research and writing on issues that are of importance to its members.
 It holds meetings where people from public and private sectors share their views.
-It also develops model bills and resolutions on economic issues.
+It also develops model policies and resolutions on economic issues.
 These materials can be helpful resources for state legislators who have an interest in free markets, limited government and constitutional division of powers between the federal and state governments.
 ALEC serves solely as a resource for its members; it does not lobby state legislatures.

 ALEC’s task forces cover a variety of economic issues of importance to the American people, including job creation and growth, state tax issues and budget solvency, education and healthcare reforms, corrections and reentry programs, civil justice reforms, and sound energy and environmental solutions.

-Q: What is ALEC Model Legislation?
+Q: What is ALEC Model Policy?

 Each state legislator and their constituents then decide which solutions are best for them and their states.
-As ALEC Treasurer Rep. Linda Upmeyer (IA) has said, model bills are like “a file cabinet.
+As ALEC Treasurer Rep. Linda Upmeyer (IA) has said, model policies are like “a file cabinet.
 If something can help my constituents, I can take what I need; and if it doesn’t help, I leave it alone.”